Professor Jacky Lumby CertEd, MA, PhD

-Professor Jacky Lumby is a Professor of Education with a primary focus on leading for equity in all parts of the education system worldwide.
+Professor Lumby is an Emeritus Professor of Education with a primary focus on leading for equity in all parts of the education system worldwide.

-She has published books on diversity and leadership (with Dr Marianne Coleman), on the way language is used to describe and develop leadership (with Professor Fenwick English) and on 14-19 education (with Professor Nick Foskett).
+She has published books on equality, diversity and leadership (with Dr Marianne Coleman), on the way language is used to describe and develop leadership (with Professor Fenwick English) and on the language of policy (with Professor Daniel Muijs).

 Professor Lumby entered higher education after a long and varied involvement with education, having taught and led in secondary schools, adult and community and further education She also worked in a Training and Enterprise Council with responsibility for the development of managers in both business and education, managing a network which allowed the cross-fertilisation of skills and experience from education into business and vice versa.

 She is co editor of two international handbooks on leader preparation and development.

 Research Advisory Panel - Leadership Foundation for Higher Education